The Logitech G series mice are fan favourites and are consistently found at the top of many gaming mice lists.

 Now that you know the differences how do the mice perform?
 The G403 became widely popular because of its shape.
 It is unique yet simple and although I am a Zowie man myself I use my G403 for day to day use because of its comfort.

-The PMW3366 is one of the top if not the best sensor you can buy right now.
+The HERO is one of the top if not the best sensor you can buy right now.
 It provides pixel by pixel tracking and is recognised as an industry standard for optical mice sensors.
-It is a small upgrade from the Avago 3310 which suffered from spin outs when doing excessive swiping.
-This has since been fixed with the PMW3366.
+It is an upgrade from the Avago 3310 / PMW3366.

-The G403/G703 shape earned the mouse the top spot on my list of best mice for palm grip players in 2018 and featured in my list for claw grip players too.
+The G403/G703 shape earned the mouse a spot on my list of best mice for palm grip players in 2019 and featured in my list for claw grip players too.
 It is a jack of all trades or the perfect all-rounder as I like to call it.
-It does a lot right put it that way.

 The arch provides a nice hump for support and its length makes it suited for most hand grips and hand sizes.
 There is a gentle thumb groove which tapers out to provide support and enough space on the other side for both your pinky and ring finger to rest depending on your grip style.

-The cable is around 2.13m, is smoothly braided and glides nicely across the SteelSeries qck+.
+The cable on the G403 is around 2.13m, is smoothly braided and glides nicely across the SteelSeries qck+.
 It is quite thick which made it difficult to fit inside my Zowie Camade but it managed after some perseverance.

-The side grips are a matte rubbery texture which provides solid grip.
-They feel durable and have not showed any signs of wear so far.
-They definitely feel higher quality compared to the SteelSeries Rival 300.
+The side grips are a matte rubbery texture which provides a solid grip.
+They feel durable and have not shown any signs of wear so far.
+They definitely feel higher quality compared to the SteelSeries Rival series.

 The texture has also prevented sweating which is something that I usually struggle with when using other mice.